Periodic Table of Chemical Elements

 Let's get ready to celebrate!

 At the American Chemical Society (ACS), our vision is to improve people’s lives through the transforming power of chemistry.
-Next year marks the 150th anniversary of the publication of Mendeleev’s Periodic Table of Chemical Elements (1869).
+This year marks the 150th anniversary of the publication of Mendeleev’s Periodic Table of Chemical Elements in 1869.
 In celebration of this momentous occasion, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) officially proclaimed 2019 as “The United Nations International Year of The Periodic Table of Chemical Elements,” or "IYPT 2019."

 ACS and chemical societies around the world will be celebrating throughout the year.
 IYPT celebrations will include contests, technical programming, themed gifts and giveaways, public engagement campaigns, and more.

 The mission of the ACS is to advance the broader chemistry enterprise and its practitioners for the benefit of Earth and its people.
 Join us as we show how chemical elements are central to "linking cultural, economic and political aspects of the global society through a common language, whilst also celebrating the genesis and development of the periodic table over the last 150 years."

 Feature of the Week

 - ScienceNews: How the periodic table went from a sketch to an enduring masterpiece

 - Share your periodic table in everyday life with C&EN's "I Spy a Periodic Table" Photo Contest

 - JSTOR: How far does the periodic table go?

 - The first IYPT Event took place in India on January 2